lh3/ropebwt3/README.md

 exact matches of a query sequence against the BWT.
 It is optimized for repetitive sequences such as a pangenome or sequence reads at high coverage.
-It can incrementally add new sequences to an existing BWT and is one of the few methods that can construct the double-strand BWT of 100 human genomes using reasonable resources (see [Performance](#perf) below).
+It can incrementally add new sequences to an existing BWT and is one of the few methods that can construct the double-strand BWT of 100 human genomes or 315k *E. coli* genomes using reasonable resources (see [Performance](#perf) below).
 This BWT can be downloaded [from Zenodo][zenodo].